AnyFetch/anyfetch-file-hydrater.js/README.md

 * `concurrency`: max number of simultaneous calls to your hydrater function (default: 1).
 One child process per concurrency will spawn.
 * `opbeat`: an object used for opbeat notifications.
 It must have `organizationId`, `appId` and `secretToken` keys.
+* `deniedPorts`: a list of TCP ports (string) to deny.
+It is useful for security reasons when the hydrater is hosted with others process on the same machine.
+A hacker could set 'http://127.0.0.1:3000/an-insteresting-file' as file_path and get some valuable data.

 Errors
 ------